Core-Four/Anti-Virus/README.md

 # Anti-Virus

-The main purpose of this project was to make an antivirus that does not interfere with your daily tasks without slowing down your computer and is easy for developers.
+The main purpose of this project was to make an anti-virus that does not interfere with your daily tasks without slowing down your computer and is easy for developers.
 This Project explores how viruses access our